Z3r0byte/Magis/README.md

-# Magis
+# Magis !!Abandoned!!
 This is the github repository for my app Magis, an unofficial, free and open-source Magister 6 App.
+This project is abandoned, if you'd like to take over the development, please contact me.

 ######[Website](http://magis-app.nl)